 Dover Athletic are, let’s face it, the closest to European football that we’ve come so far; 1987 being the first time we met.
-Our relationship became much deeper when we went up to the Conference; sharing eight seasons before The Whites were relegated at the end of the 2001-2 season.
+OK – we’re sure that Folkestone Invicta or one of those sort of lads may dispute the claim.
+But that’s for them to slog it out.
+After that initial meeting with the Whites, our relationship became closer when we went up to the Conference in 1994; sharing eight seasons before they were relegated at the end of the 2001-2 season.
 We did get to fit in a quick 2009-10 FA Trophy tie before we left non-league behind.
-Now, the Whites are back in the National League and keeping themselves in the hunt for promotion – if still falling slightly short each season.

 Dover Athletic: The Facts